Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 2. V-strip weatherstripping

-V-strip weatherstripping is often made of durable materials like vinyl or metal, are effective at sealing gaps and preventing drafts in colder climates.
+V-strip weatherstripping is often made of durable materials like vinyl or metal and is effective at sealing gaps and preventing drafts in colder climates.

 Pros:

-• Effective at sealing gaps and blocking drafts along the sides and top of doors
+• Seals gaps and blocks drafts along the sides and top of doors

-• Easy to install, typically applied using adhesive or nails
+• Easy to install with adhesive or nails

-• Provides a durable and long-lasting seal against air infiltration and moisture
+• Durable and long-lasting seal against air and moisture

 Cons:

-• May require careful alignment during installation to ensure a proper seal
+• Needs careful alignment for a proper seal

-• May not be as effective for larger or irregular gaps
+• May be less effective on larger or irregular gaps

-• Less suitable for extreme weather conditions, such as strong winds or heavy rains
+• Not ideal for extreme weather like strong winds or heavy rain

-• Regular cleaning and maintenance are necessary to prevent dirt or debris buildup
+• Requires regular cleaning to prevent dirt buildup

 3. Bulb seal weatherstripping